gaining/Resetter/README.md

 - stabilize resetter

 # Donate
-2000+ downloads but not yet any donation amount by anyone :(

 Please show your support by donating Resetter has helped you.
 If you'd like your name to be on the donors list, I can arrange for that as well.